Generating Benchmarks for Factuality Evaluation of Language Models: Factual Knowledge Evaluation Results

-We observe that all models achieve higher \method accuracy on news than Wikipedia when comparing the two domains.
-We hypothesize that since news articles tend to cover more specific events, the prefix may be more useful for detecting the factual completions.
-In addition, when comparing between different model-families, we find that the OPT models leads on \newsmethod, while the GPT-Neo family leads on \wikimethod.
+We observe that all models achieve higher \method accuracy on news comparing to the other two domains.
+This may be because news articles cover specific events, making the prefix more useful for detecting factual completions (further discussion in App.~\ref{app:generation_exp}).
+When comparing different model-families, we find that the OPT models leads on \newsmethod, while the GPT-Neo family leads on \wikimethod.
 This implies that the different data sources used for training these two model families are suited to different domains.